Large values of cusp forms on GL(n): Lagrangian singularities

-and described their precise relationship in Theorem \ref{t:critical} and the discussion preceding it.
-In this subsection and the next, we would like to put Theorem \ref{n=3 tau} and Corollary \ref{cor:Pearcey} into a more general context.
+We described their precise relationship in Theorem \ref{t:critical} and the discussion preceding it.
+In this section, as a way of preparing the proofs of Theorem \ref{n=3 tau} and Theorem~\ref{cor:Pearcey}, we discuss Lagrangian mappings in a more general context.
+In particular, we shall recall some facts related to numerical invariants and associated asymptotics of singularities, quoting from the extensive literature on this subject .